Cloud Computing

 • Look for PermitRootLogin yes and change to PermitRootLogin no - this will disable root login from using SSH.

 • Type service ssh restart so that all our new settings for SSH take effect.
-To access your server in the future, you will need to type ssh hellokitty@123.123.123.123 (replacing the IP with the one Digital Ocean provides or your hostname and replacing hellokitty with your chosen username).
-Then you can type su at the command prompt to become root to make server modifications.
+To access your server in the future, you must type ssh zeus@123.123.123.123 (replacing the IP with the one Digital Ocean provides or your hostname and replacing zeus with your chosen username).
+Then, you can type su at the command prompt to become root to make server modifications.

-8. You're going to get a lot of script kiddies knocking on your SSH door, so I like to update the following files so that I don't worry about these attacks.
+8. You'll get a lot of script kiddies knocking on your SSH door, so I like to update the following files so that I don't worry about these attacks.
 This step assumes you have a static IP at your office or home location.
-If you have a standard home provider like DSL or Comcast, move to step #9.
+If you have a standard home internet provider, move to step #9.
 You can also read about SSH throttling to minimize attacks even further.
 Let's edit some files...

 • nano /etc/hosts.deny and add sshd: ALL to the end of the file - this file is read first and prevents all SSH access.